Sign-Indefinite Helicity and the Structure of Weak Turbulence in Inertial and Non-Hermitian Waves

 Because the spectrum is expected to be strongly concentrated near slow modes $k_\alpha^z=0$, we approximate the averaged two-dimensional projected area of the resonant triangle by its three-dimensional counterpart.
-More precisely, we assume that the average of $Q_{2D}$ with respect to the measure induced by the energy density is well approximated by the corresponding average of the three-dimensional triangle area,
+More precisely, we assume that the average of $A_{2D}$ with respect to the measure induced by the energy density is well approximated by the corresponding average of the three-dimensional triangle area $A_{3D}$. \addSAS{We define the averaged N-dimensional triangle area by